bcgov/entity/.github/ISSUE_TEMPLATE/Onboarding.md

 **GitHub & ZenHub**
 - [ ] 1.
 First, the new user is to go to github.com to register their account (using all lower-case for their name if it's a new account)
 - [ ] 2.
 Next, the new user is to verify that 2 factor authentication is enabled
 - [ ] 3.
-Once the account creation and 2fa are completed, send a message to an admin to request the new employee is added.
-(Admins include anyone on the SRE team)
+Once the account creation and 2fa are completed, add an SRE and Priority label to this ticket
 - [ ] 4.
+Comment on this ticket to indicate which project /team/product does this member need and move this ticket to the Priority pipeline on the SRE board
+- [ ] 5.
 Once added, the employee will need to install the Zenhub plugin in the Chrome browser

 -----------------